majdros/desktop_ros2_ws/src/my_robot_control/README.md

 - Robot control via keyboard using `teleop_twist_keyboard`
 - Robot control via joystick using `teleop_twist_joy`
 - Emergency stop functionality via the `safety_stop_node`
+- Integration with control command from the custom ros2-pkg `yolo_ros2_following`
 - Integration with control command from the custom ros2-pkg `hand_gesture_control`
 - Integration with control command from the custom ros2-pkg `web_based_control`
 - Integration with navigation command from `nav2`